coderefinery/train-the-trainer/content/overview.md

 - Coordinator collects lessons learned based on experience and feedback and turns them into issues
 - Coordinator organizes debriefing week after the workshop, where anyone can join to give feedback
 - "Someone" sends out post-workshop survey half a year after workshop
-- Bring your own code sessions
+- Coordinator organizes "Bring your own code" sessions
 - Broadcaster prepares and shares recording (see session 4)

 :::{note}